TAFE-tthom/programming1js-book/src/03x_exercises.md

 ```

 Comment on the usage of the parameters and how you have tested your function implementation outside of the example given.

+## Tasks with Test Cases

+Please refer to the following code repository for the exercises <https://github.com/TAFE-tthom/programming1-js>.

+Attempt the following exercises in the **Week03** folder.

+Ensure you run `npm install` and `npm run test` while your shell is in the directory of a particular question.
+Run `npm run test` to check to see if your solution works as specified.